create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 #### Hint

+- If texCoordIndex array is not provided, then TextureCoordinate values are indexed according to the coordIndex field.
 - Use a tool!

 ### MFInt32 [ ] **normalIndex** [ ] <small>[0,∞) or -1</small>

-*normalIndex* indices define the order in which normal vectors are applied.
+*normalIndex* values define the order in which normal vectors are applied to polygons (or vertices).

 #### Hints

 - If normalPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
-If normalPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- If normalPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
+- if no child Normal node is provided, the X3D browser shall automatically generate normals, using creaseAngle to determine smoothed shading across shared vertices.

+#### Warning

+- If normalIndex array is not provided, then Normal values are indexed according to the coordIndex field.

 ### MFInt32 [ ] **coordIndex** [ ] <small>[0,∞) or -1</small>